 Environmental Health

-Our Environmental Health team is dedicated to ensuring that Invercargill residents and visitors stay safe and healthy.
-We do this by monitoring and inspecting a variety of activities and premises to make sure that the Council’s legislative requirements are met.
+Our Environmental Health team is dedicated in ensuring that Invercargill residents and visitors stay safe and healthy.
+We promote, protect and improve the health of the community by monitoring and inspecting a variety of activities and premises to make sure that the relevant legislative requirements are met.

 How to contact us